xian-ran/prestackPro-Manual/viewers/3d_viewers/README.2.md

 ![](/assets/001_3dviewer.png)

-_A_ _pre-stack seismic gather volume, displaying 11 angle plane in a 3D box.One red horizon is displayed on the box sides – An XYZ location is marked by the 3D cursor – time and inline ranges have been modified using slider bars._
+_A_ _pre-stack seismic gather volume, displaying 11 degrees angle plane in a 3D box.One red horizon is displayed on the box sides – An XYZ location is marked by the 3D cursor – time and inline ranges have been modified using slider bars._

 When any seismic volume is dragged and dropped into the three panesl will open.
 The rotation centre is set to the middle of the volume, where the inline, crossline and timeslice all meet.